-The Smith University Center provides comprehensive athletic and recreational facilities as well as office space for Student Affairs, Athletics, the Student Government Association, the Army ROTC, the student newspaper, the University Programming Board, and the Patriot Bookstore.
-Facilities include a 2,547seat varsity gymnasium, an eight-lane varsity swimming pool with three diving boards, a commons area with game room activities, a television/card playing room, four racquetball courts, a physical fitness room, a sauna, and related areas.
+The Smith University Center provides comprehensive athletic and recreational facilities as well as offices for Student Affairs, Athletics, the Student Government Association, Career Development, the Army ROTC, the student newspaper, the University Programming Board, and the Patriot Bookstore.
+Facilities include a 2,547-seat varsity gymnasium, an eightlane varsity swimming pool with three diving boards, a commons area with game room activities, a television/card playing room, four racquetball courts, weight/fitness rooms, a sauna, and related areas.